Documentation Index

 Uploading your emails to Customer.io

-Emailify includes a direct Customer.io API upload option for Design Studio templates, plus a ZIP export option for manually copying HTML into Customer.io.
+Emailify includes a direct Customer.io API upload option for Design Studio emails or reusable templates, plus a ZIP export option for manually copying HTML into Customer.io.

 Video Tutorial: Uploading your emails to Customer.io